cmota/kmp-a-multiplatform-triathlon/README.md

 8. Now click on compile and run and let's see the app running on the iOS simulator/ iPhone!

+### Compiling the project for the Web

-9. To compile for the web just enter the following command on terminal:
+1. To compile for the web just enter the following command on terminal:

 ```
 ./gradlew web:run --continuous